Can developers reuse the code and share on their blog or as a FREE plugin if a client has hired them to develop and paid for it?

 2. Build Something Different

 - OutputDebugString with a variable number of arguments – In Lexmark, we all wanted to have such an option to debug the issues faster.
-So on one weekend, I just wrote it.
+So on one weekend, I just wrote it and shared it on my forums for everyone including people from Lexmark.

-- Custom Image Button – We were working on GUI rich application in Visual C++.
-I wanted to learn to code GUI rich components in Visual C++.
-Often when you are dealing with huge code, you don’t tend to learn a lot, especially in Visual C++.
+- Custom Image Button – We were working on a GUI rich applications in Visual C++.
+I wanted to learn to code GUI rich components in Visual C++ from scratch.
+Often when you are dealing with huge code, you don’t tend to learn the tiny nitty-gritty, especially in Visual C++.
 There are PAINT methods in each of the parent and subclasses of many such elements.
 So one may not know what is being painted and invalidated from where.
 I wanted to understand them so I created a minimal code with my understanding and shared it.

-So if a client doesn’t allow you to share what he is paying for, you can’t share them.
+So if a client doesn’t allow you to reuse the code he already paid for, you can’t share them.
 So either convince the client to share them or create something from what you have learned as shareable.

 Readers who read this article also read …